-Ok, so this one is slightly misleading – there is no way to completely automate a paper-based process.
+Ok, so this one is slightly misleading – there is no way to automate a paper-based process completely.
 However, there are some tools you can use to make the check process more streamlined.
-Once you receive the check, many banks will allow you to scan or snap a picture to deposit it.
+Once you receive the check, many banks allow you to scan or snap a picture to deposit it.
 You can also look into a custom solution that allows you to scan, collect, and reconcile checks.
 Some of these systems are quite costly, but the efficiencies you gain may be worth it if you process a lot of checks.

 So, there you have it, four ways that you can avoid the ol’ “check is in the mail” trick, and ensure that your payments arrive in your bank account simply and easily.